January 22, 2026

 Redemption

-Brex makes redemption simple.
-You can use points for travel, statement credit, or transfer them to 7 airline partners.
-There’s no waiting period, no minimum balance and your points don’t expire.
+Brex hasn’t changed its redemption options since being acquired by Capital One, but it’s a possibility to keep an eye on.
+As of now, you can use points for travel, statement credit, or transfer them to seven airline partners.
+There’s no waiting period, no minimum balance, and your points don’t expire.

 Automation and AI tools